Newsfeed Algorithm Hack

 – Seth Godin

-People engage with contents they resonate to.
-Therefore it’s essential to bring your contents to raw, humane level and appeal to your customers’ emotions.
+People engage with content they resonate with.
+Therefore it’s essential to bring your content to a raw, humane level and appeal to your customers’ emotions.
 If you want to survive social media, you have to do it right.
 Read more about improving your social media presence here.

 Content is at the heart of marketing.
 Find out why: 3 Reasons Why Visual Contents Own The Internet